karlseguin/the-little-redis-book/en/redis.md

 Keys are how you identify pieces of data.
 We'll be dealing with keys a lot, but for now, it's good enough to know that a key might look like `users:leto`.
 One could reasonably expect such a key to contain information about a user named `leto`.
 The colon doesn't have any special meaning, as far as Redis is concerned, but using a separator is a common approach people use to organize their keys.

-Values represent the actual data associated with the key.
+Values represent the actual data associated with a key.
 They can be anything.
-Sometimes you'll store strings, sometimes integers, sometimes you'll store serialized objects (in JSON, XML or some other format).
+Sometimes you'll store strings, sometimes integers, sometimes you'll store serialized objects (in JSON, XML, or some other format).
 For the most part, Redis treats values as a byte array and doesn't care what they are.
-Note that different drivers handle serialization differently (some leave it up to you) so in this book we'll only talk about string, integer and JSON.
+Note that different drivers handle serialization differently (some leave it up to you) so in this book we'll only talk about strings, integers, and JSON.

 Let's get our hands a little dirty.
 Enter the following command: